shivannis/xandr-docs-public/xandr-docs/monetize/buyer-auction-service-charge-mechanics.md

 ---
 title: Microsoft Monetize - Buyer Auction Service Charge Mechanics
 description: Learn what is a Buyer Auction Service Charge (BASC) and how it can be applied as either a fee or a deduction.
-In case of fee, the BASC is charged separately from Media Cost, and in deduction the BASC is applied as a component of Media Cost
+In case of fee, the BASC is charged separately from Media Cost, and in deduction the BASC is applied as a component of Media Cost.
 ms.date: 10/28/2023
 ---